-Recently, I’ve had the pleasure of returning as a guest on Career Talk, a call-in career advice program on SiriusXM, Business Radio Powered by The Wharton School.
+Recently, I’ve had the pleasure of returning as a guest on Dr. Dawn on Careers (previously titled Career Talk), a call-in career advice program on SiriusXM, Business Radio Powered by The Wharton School.
 The host of the show, Dr. Dawn Graham, is the Director of Career Management for the Executive MBA Program at Wharton AND an all-around awesome human.
-Here we are in the studio with producer Michelle Stucker!
+Here we are in the studio!

 I highly recommend that every single one of my readers and clients check out this FREE resource.

 It’s Labor Day, a national holiday in the US, and I’m working.
 And feeling so grateful for that.

 I considered taking the day off.
 Don’t get me wrong, I am a huge believer in taking time off, in vacation, in rest and replenishment, in designing and maintaining boundaries between work and the rest of life that serve both of those arenas…and I took some gah-lorious time off this summer.

 Do you often tell yourself you’ll “figure out” the important stuff as soon as you have time?

 Every night as you go to bed, you think about how you want to change your career, or improve a relationship, or start a project.

 You may even get feverishly excited with ideas—and then those ideas have to wait until tomorrow.